aghassabian/ES-xpack/README.md

 ```bash
 docker run -itd --name elasticsearch -p 9200:9200 -p 9300:9300 -e "ES_JAVA_OPT=-Xms512m -Xmx1g" aghassabian/es-xpack
 ```
-The size of allocated memory to JVM is depend on your usage and system specification.
+The size of allocated memory to JVM depends on your usage and system specification.

 # Run using Ansible
 To run using Ansible add the following section to ansible role or playbook: